Swissmedic is part of the Access Consortium, along with:

 - Opportunity to make a contribution to innovation in the area of regulation

-The ACSS NAS Working Group is actively exploring work-sharing options with the pharmaceutical industry.
+The Access NAS Working Group is actively exploring work-sharing options with the pharmaceutical industry.
 Applicants who are interested in taking part in this initiative are encouraged to submit the Expression of Interest form and/or contact the regulatory authority of their country:

 - Australia: streamlinedsubmission@health.gov.au